samblake/react-native-typescript-starter-2017/README.md

 ## Why Another Starter?

-Most TypeScript starters use [Typings](https://github.com/typings/typings), however typings is [no longer being developed](https://github.com/typings/typings/issues/738) and [@Types](https://microsoft.github.io/TypeSearch/) should be used instead.
+Most TypeScript starters use [Typings](https://github.com/typings/typings), however Typings is [no longer being developed](https://github.com/typings/typings/issues/738) and [@Types](https://microsoft.github.io/TypeSearch/) should be used instead.

+# The Stack

+* React-Native
+* Typescript
+* Redux
+* Immutable

 ## How To Run